bernalo-lab/production-failure-patterns/categories/application/application.md

 ## Description

-Thread Pool Exhaustion occurs when all available worker threads in a service become occupied, preventing new requests from being processed.
+<a href="../../patterns/application/dependency-cascade.md" style="min-width:260px; border:1px solid #e5e7eb; border-radius:8px; padding:12px; text-decoration:none;">**Thread Pool Exhaustion** </a> occurs when all available worker threads in a service become occupied, preventing new requests from being processed.

 Most application servers and frameworks use thread pools to manage concurrency.